UX Design Excellence · · 15 min read

 Simplicity is key.
 Overly complex visuals can confuse rather than clarify.
 Research shows that the average web page contains 37 unique elements that fail accessibility criteria.
 By embracing straightforward designs, we can create more impactful visuals that guide users effectively, enhancing their overall experience.

 Moreover, let’s harness motion as a tool to enrich content rather than merely embellish it.
-Thoughtful web animation, such as highlighting a call-to-action button, can significantly increase user engagement.
+Thoughtful animations, such as highlighting a call-to-action button, can significantly increase user engagement.
 As Norman McLaren wisely stated, "Animation is not the art of drawings that move but the art of movements that are drawn."
 By making informed design choices, we can cultivate a deeper emotional connection with our users, reinforcing the importance of storytelling in visual art.

 The central node captures the overarching theme, while branches illustrate key practices and their importance — explore each area to understand how they work together to improve user engagement.